Small Claims Office

 (Claims for $6,000.00 or less)

-Mediation provides the parties with an opportunity to resolve their disputes with the help of a third party mediator who works with both sides of the dispute in an informal discussion.
+Mediation provides the parties with an opportunity to resolve their disputes with the help of a neutral third party trained in mediation.
 The mediator’s role is to help the parties communicate and not as a judge deciding right or wrong.

 - Avoids lengthy waits for decisions